SixArm/unix-shell-script-kit/README.md

 ### rm_all

-rm_all: remove all files in a given directory and subdirectories-- use with caution.
+Remove all files in a given directory and subdirectories-- use with caution.

 ```sh
 rm_all ~/temp